APPLICATION DEADLINE: MONDAY SEPTEMBER 11TH, 2017

 All application information must be received by September 11th, 2017.
 Late applications will be considered on a case-by-case basis.

 All eligible applicants will have their file reviewed by the Geriatric Psychiatry Residency Program Committee.
-A short list of applicants will be selected and invited for interviews to occur the weeks *TBA*.
+A short list of applicants will be selected and invited for a interview to occur on October 18th, 2017

 MCMASTER UNIVERSITY GERIATRIC PSYCHIATRY RESIDENCY MINIMUM TRAINING REQUIREMENTS

 The Geriatric Psychiatry residency training is Twenty-four (24) months.

 - Twelve (12) months of the training requirements in section 1 and 2 below is to be completed during fulfillment of the primary certification requirements in a Royal College-approved program in Psychiatry in the PGY5 level or higher.

 - Twelve (12) months will be completed in the McMaster University Geriatric Psychiatry Program at the PGY6 level.

 - Minimum requirements in each area are indicated below in bold.

 Rotation choices should be discussed with the McMaster University Geriatric Psychiatry Residency Program Director and must be approved by the local Residency Program Director to ensure you are fulfilling your local program requirements.